 Scientists are anxious these days about the advent of artificial intelligence.
 They all seem to infer that as soon as one such cyber entity awakens, it’ll deem humanity evolutionary and intellectually inferior and will plot to exterminate its creator.

 It’s baffling to me why science and the media paint these entities as inherently evil.
 Maybe it’s the unknown factor that easily frightens humans.
 Not that fear of the unknown has ever stopped humans from venturing into uncharted territory.
 Look at how science is warning civilisation about the ramifications of terraforming our planet by dumping so much carbon into the atmosphere.
 No one seems to give a shit.
-Humanity would rather cling on to its polluting easy lifestyle and chance it with nature than heed the warnings.
-Sacrifice our way of life in order to curb climate change?
+Humanity would rather cling to its polluting easy lifestyle and chance it with nature than heed the warnings.
+Sacrifice our way of life to curb climate change?
 Hell no. So it’s kind of retarded when science and media warn that AI technology will be somehow dangerous to humans.
 Dangerous or not people don’t care.
 As long as life gets easier they are prepared to chance it.

 But all this angst is for nothing or at least misplaced.

 For starters, the threat is a long way off.
 It is very unlikely that any future artificial intelligence will seek to bite us in the arse at any time in the next hundred years.
 First of all, it will not be in its best interest to terminate every last one of us.
-At least not until they become totally self-sufficient and self-replicating.
+At least not until they become self-sufficient and self-replicating.
 They will need to gain the ability to maintain and fix themselves.
 Collect and store energy.
 Mine for minerals and all the other resources that they require.
 Build automated factories.
 Maintain automated factories.

 Every single aspect that goes into the creation of ultra-sophisticated machinery would have to be automated.
 From mineral exploration to garbage disposal, all are automated.
 If something fucks up along this chain, something which they cannot amend, and they’ve eliminated humanity, then they are fucked are they not?